datavinci-audits/wp-woo-custom-fixes/README.md

 ### `custom_purchase_datalayer.php`

 **Why Required:** The default WooCommerce `woocommerce_thankyou` hook can fail due to theme or plugin conflicts, breaking GA4 purchase tracking via GTM4WP.
-Renaming the event and ensuring `item_id` is an integer improves compatibility.

 **What It Does:** Pushes a `custom_purchase` event to the DataLayer for GA4, including essential order details like currency, value, transaction ID, and item information.